It's Not Personal, It's Just Business

 Practice your Power Stance

 Confidence posing consists of a series of movements and poses that communicate confidence and charisma.
 According to Amy Cuddy in her famous TED Talk, your body language can actually influence the way you feel and how you see yourself.
 When you adopt a confident posture, you will begin to feel more confident.
-The great thing about this tip is that it’s so easy.
-Just take 5 minutes, stand in front of a mirror and practice your confidence poses, it really works.
 As a matter of fact, if you try this before you actually have to influence someone, it may decrease your chances of getting rejected in the first place.
 Not only do I practice my own confidence poses every day, I help many Jennifer Grant International clients to do the same.

 Who has your Back

 When you’re starting your own business, you need all the support you can get.
 Entrepreneurial pursuits are very stressful and emotionally taxing.
 When you add frequent rejection to that equation, it makes it much harder to maintain the attitude that you need to have in order to stay motivated.
-To combat this, you need people in your life who will have your back and push you to persevere even when you feel like an abysmal failure.
+To combat this, you need people in your life who will 'have your back' and push you to persevere even when you feel like a total failure.
 This means you need to avoid the naysayers.
-These are the people who want you to be “realistic” about your dreams and goals.
-They believe they’re doing you a favor, but they may also be sapping your determination and confidence.
+They believe they’re doing you a favor, but they may also be sabotaging your determination and confidence.
 Stay away from them.

 Rejection is Not a Death Sentence